 You are not alone

-So, employees shouldn’t have to soldier on when they’re not well.
+So, the bottom line here is that employees shouldn’t have to soldier on when they’re not well.
 And equally, employers don’t need to grin and bear it when their businesses are clearly suffering from the problems that presenteeism causes.
-Help is available, and we need to get used to taking advantage of it.
+You’re not in this alone – there is always help available.
+We just need to get used to taking advantage of it.